 - Optimize Your Blog for Google Search Rankings: I won’t go into depth here about Search Engine Optimization, but it’s an extremely important aspect of getting more readers to your blog.
 Do your keyword research, pay attention to the recommendations from your Yoast plugin and use smart blog SEO strategies.

 - Reach out to People (and Brands) You Mention in Your Posts: Bloggers are far more successful when they have a strong network.
 One way to grow your network is to include other bloggers in your content.
-If you quote someone or link to their content, reach out and let them know.
+If you quote someone or link to their content, reach out using my blogger outreach email templates and let them know.
 They may share your article with their audience—and even if they don’t, you’ve still made a good potential connection.

 Minimum Side Hustle Blogger Advertising Costs: $0 – $100 (for Experimenting)